The Executive Who Couldn't Stop Working Late

 Not through willpower.
 Not through compromise.
 But through understanding the intelligence your conflict contains.

-By the time you finish this book, you'll understand why that conflict exists, what intelligence it contains, and how to transform it into your greatest strength.
+By the time you finish this book, you'll understand why that conflict exists, what intelligence it contains, and how to transform it into your competitive advantage.
 The war within is about to become your path to breakthrough.

 Chapter Reflection